 The details add up to a more polished look.
 I have adjusted my choices along with my birthdays.
-I now avoid black blouses for daytime, distressed clothing, marled colors, dark red lips, eyeliner or mascara on the lower lashline, higher than two-inch heels, bare legs, necklines that are too low, and ill-fitting jeans.
+I now avoid black blouses for daytime, distressed clothing, marled colors, dark red lips, eyeliner or mascara on the lower lashline, higher than three-inch heels, bare legs, necklines that are too low, and ill-fitting jeans.
 My iron gets used regularly.
 I wouldn’t dream of wearing a wrinkled shirt or pants.

 I do small loads of laundry and remove the garments before they are completely dry.
 I reshape them and hang them on my rolling rack to finish drying.
 If something shrinks, pills, fades, loses its shape, or gets stained, I donate it to a charity shop or the local textile recycling drop.

 Garments that maintain their shape are a priority more than ever before.
 For example, a pair of jeans that start to bag at the knees and backside halfway through the day get donated.
 I don’t put them back in the closet after I do the laundry.

 I follow the one skin rule: only one animal print or reptile print embossed item per outfit.
 My veiny white legs and feet should not be on display in winter, so I wear nude (closest to the color of my skin) pantyhose (here) with light-colored shoes and black stockings with dark-colored shoes.